danielecursano/root/gsoc/README.md

 Currently, SOFIE backend keeps the original classes from `hls4ml.model.layers` without modification.
 In the future, SOFIE may need to register additional attributes that are not currently available.

-For the SOFIE writer, the implementation from Exercise 5 was reused.
-A possible improvement would be to avoid using the get_model_config method and instead write the RModel directly by inspecting ModelGraph, following the approach used by other writers in hls4ml.

 Other future work could include implementing new operators and supporting different types of model architectures.

-Like other HLS backends, there is the possibility of writing input testbenches to run inference completely in C++ without invoking Python methods.
+Like other backends, there is the possibility of writing input testbenches to run inference completely in C++ without invoking Python methods.